Find Trade Colleges

 Around 86% of students who apply get accepted.
 Of the accepted students, 44% are men and 56% are women.

-Approximately 59% of the students who attend this school take out loans.
+59% of Saint Michael’s students take out loans to afford college costs.
 The typical student loan amount is $12,862 a year.
 The school reports a student loan default rate of 0.6% which is much lower than the average rate of 10.8%!

 References